kimjc95/addNewResidue.py/README.md

 Change (i+1)th residue into N-methylamine group.

 You may now add hydrogens according to the pH.
+You don't have to name them, since addNewResidue.py will rename them afterwards.

 (Make sure to check your hydrogens to have appropriate residue index! ((i-1) for ACE hydrogens, i for your residue, (i+1) for NME hydrogens))